A normal bike helmet? Not in this day and age.

 The helmet also includes an emergency alert system and a G-sensor.
-When the Coros helmet experiences an impact, it will send an alert to your emergency contact.
+When the Coros helmet experiences an impact, it will send an alert to your pre-set emergency contact.

 The technology inside the helmet reads pulse signals directly from your forehead as you ride.
 Two light beams are transmitted to the skin and the reflection is measured in an electro-optical cell.
 A 3D accelerometer measures changes in direction and velocity.
 Algorithms then remove the ‘motion-generated noise’, and process all of the data in real time.